ncagle/DNS-over-HTTPS/Trust-On-First-Use.md

 Perform as usual with the standard CA cert setup, ask for `CERTINFO` to get returned. (run A)

-If run A doesn't return a CA-cert error, goto Cleanup Mode
+If run A doesn't return an error, goto Cleanup Mode (Discuss: what to do on non-CA errors)

 ## If run A fails with a CA-cert error